arcus/education_modules/git_history_of_project/git_history_of_project.md

 [[ ]] No files other than `venus.txt` have been changed since the last commit.
 ***
 <div class = "answer">
-**You already committed the comment about Venus's lack of moons.**: FALSE.
+**You already committed the comment about Venus's lack of moons:** FALSE.
 The output is showing the difference between the most recent commit and the current **working** version, which has indeed changed.
 If you had already committed the comment about Venus's lack of moons, that line would not be marked with `+`.

-**The current working version of `venus.txt` has two lines.**: TRUE.
+**The current working version of `venus.txt` has two lines:** TRUE.
 The current working version of `venus.txt` contains all lines marked with a `+` as well as all lines that have no starting symbol.

-**The last committed version of `venus.txt` has one line.**: TRUE.
+**The last committed version of `venus.txt` has one line:** TRUE.
 The last committed version contains all unmarked lines.
 If there were any lines marked with `-`, those would also be in the last committed version of `venus.txt`.

-**No files other than `venus.txt` have been changed since the last** FALSE Because we only asked Git to tell us about differences in the `venus.txt` file, it didn't check for differences in other files.
+**No files other than `venus.txt` have been changed since the last:** FALSE Because we only asked Git to tell us about differences in the `venus.txt` file, it didn't check for differences in other files.
 They could have been changed and that would not be reflected in the output.

 You can conclude from this output that you must have committed, and then added the last line to `venus.txt`.
 </div>